 mean or average calculated by

-dividing the total of all observations by the number of observation
+dividing the total of all observations by the number of observations.

 The rainfall that we record today is independent of the rain that fell yesterday, or the rain that will fall today.
 While there may be some seasonal patterns, the chance event of a particular amount of rain is random as far as the water balance modelling is concerned.
 Just because there was 124 mm in December last year, doesn't mean anything about the rain we will get in December this year or any other year.
 Similarly, the rain that fell on the 2nd January for each of the last ten years is unlikely to be the same - just random events.
 Hence the modelling is done with rainfall statistics that have some risk attached.
 Above, we said that median rainfall occurs 50% of the time - maybe.
 But median is not the same as average, since medium is simply the midpoint in a number of observations, while average is the arithmetical calculation of the total amount divided by the number of observations - definitely not always the same, but could be.
 In some locations the median is higher than the average, but in other locations the reserve is true.

-The various statistics that may be used for such a water balance are set out in a Technical Note prepared by Dr Patterson, available through this website at TECHNICAL DOCUMENT -WATER BALANCE.
-There is a limit to what statistic is used.
+The various statistics that may be used for such a water balance are set out in a Technical Note prepared by Dr Patterson, available through this website at Technical document -T15-2 Which rainfall statistic?
+There is a limit to what statistic (return period) is used.
 To use too high a percentile simply increases the cost without providing much in the way of reduced risk.
 It is necessary to consider that failure of a land application area may be dependent on the prior treatment of the wastewater.
-Subsurface disposal of wastewater may be the preferred option when one considers long wet periods since the final treatment still occurs subsurface, whereas surface applied effluent has the potential to runoff the site with the surface runoff during a storm event.
+Sub-surface disposal of wastewater may be the preferred option when one considers long wet periods since the final treatment still occurs sub-surface, whereas surface applied effluent has the potential to runoff the site with the surface runoff during a storm event.
 Considerations as to application methods should be site and location specific.

-The land application area has to accept both rainfall and wastewater, although some rainfall will result in runoff when rainfall intensity exceeds infliltration rate.
-The losses from the land application area are evapotranspiration, interception store (water evaporating from leaves without reaching the soil), and deep drainage.
+The land application area has to accept both rainfall and wastewater, although some rainfall will result in runoff when rainfall intensity exceeds infiltration rate.
+The losses from the land application area are evapotranspiration, interception store (water captured by the leaves and evaporating before reaching the soil), and deep drainage.

-As water infiltrates into the ground, that is, it simply moves from the surface into the body of soil.
+Water infiltrates into the ground, that is, it simply moves from the surface into the body of soil.
 The movement of water in the large pores and by capillary action in the minute pores is termed percolation and can be measured with special devices and assigned a percolation rate.
 As the water moves downward through the soil, plant roots are able to access that water and return that water to the atmosphere as evaporative losses.

 Further downward movement of the drainage water (moving in the larger soil pores) deeper into the soil profile becomes out of reach of the plant roots and is called 'deep drainage'.

 At other times, water in the soil, within about a metre of the surface, may return to the surface by capillary flow and be lost from the soil surface, or again be absorbed by the plant roots closer to the surface, as shown in Figure 4.
 For capillary flow to occur, in any direction, the soil capillaries need to be full.

-Now that we know what variable are involved we can decide upon the calculations that we need to perform for each month to determine the land application area (m2)
+Now that we know the variables involved we can decide upon the calculations that we need to perform for each month to find the land application area (m2).

 The inputs are: monthly wastewater volume (L), monthly retained rainfall depth (mm) (rainfall minus any calculated runoff - usually as a proportion of rainfall), and the unknown land application area (m2).

-To test the sensitivity of the inputs, we accept that excess effluent can be stored in the soil up to a maximum of about 120 mm per metre depth of soil.
+To test the sensitivity of the inputs, we accept that excess effluent can be stored in the soil profile under irrigation up to a maximum of about 120 mm per metre depth of soil.
 That value is approximately the same for loams and clays and is the difference between the field capacity and wilting point, two properties than can be easily measured or taken from technical texts.
-For a soil with a porosity of about 40%, we can stored about 50 mm of effluent without seriously overloading the soil.
+For a soil with a porosity of about 40%, about 50 mm of effluent can be stored without seriously overloading the soil.
 We therefore set our target 'in-soil' water storage in the modelling to 50 mm of effluent.

 The same water balance model, as used under the heading "RAINFALL STATISTICS", Table WB-11, has been set out to show the sensitivity to the model by small changes to the input variables for a household generating 600 L of wastewater per day in Armidale NSW (BOM Station 56037).
-The discussion under "Rainfall Statistics" address the use of different rainfall data.
-For this exercise the average monthly rainfall data will be used and the average monthly evaporation rate.
+The discussion under "Rainfall Statistics" addresses the use of different rainfall data.
+For this exercise the average monthly rainfall data and the average monthly evaporation rate will be used.
 Only one variable was changed at a time to compute the values in Table WB-1 and reset to the standard before the next variable was reset.

 You can see the changes across columns 2-5 with the change (m2) across the range shown in column 6.
 So how sensitive is the modelling to changes in ONE variable?
-The runoff rate is slightly sensitive; the summer crop factor is insensitive; slightly sensitive for the winter crop factor; highly sensitive to the soil texture which determines the design irrigation rate; and very sensitive to daily wastewater flow.
+The runoff rate (orange rows) is slightly sensitive; the summer crop factor (mauve rows) is insensitive; slightly sensitive for the winter crop factor (purple); highly sensitive to the soil texture (blue) which determines the design irrigation rate; and very sensitive to daily wastewater flow (pink).

-There soil type and daily wastewater flow regimes are critical to this type of modelling for which an understanding of the soil profile is essential, while the household must understand that for their particular soil type, water conservation can plan a significant on-going performance factor.
+The soil type and daily wastewater flow regimes are critical to this type of modelling for which an understanding of the soil profile is essential, while the household must understand that for their particular soil type, water conservation can play a significant on-going performance factor.

-What if we were now to develop a multi-variable change to the table above without it being too complex.
+What if we were now to develop a multi-variable change to the table above without it being too complex?
 That's where the spreadsheet approach to a water balance modelling exercise is invaluable, we can change several variables at once and we can test the sensitivity to those changes.